junxie016/Open-TNM/README.md

 # Open-TNM
 The open-TNM package is an open-source Toolkit of Network Modeling package written in C++ for solving different transportation network problems, including path-based and origin-based algorithms for the user-equilibrium traffic assignment problems,  traffic assignment problems with side constraints, maximum entropy user equilibrium traffic assignment problems, frequency-based transit assignment problems, continuous bi-criteria traffic assignment problems and so on.
 This package is written and maintained by Yu (Marco) Nie from Northwestern University and Jun Xie from Southwest Jiaotong University.
-As of now, it contains just one traffic assignment algorithm (the greedy algorithm we developed a few years back), but the plan is to gradually release many more in the coming months.
+As of now, it contains just one traffic assignment algorithm, but the plan is to gradually release many more in the coming months.

+You might also be interested in reading a preface here: https://sites.northwestern.edu/marconie/2024/01/14/open-tnm/

 # Classes Structure